henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 * **Utilizing more advanced techniques:** Isolation block technique can be used to first identify where the digit is on the canvas, then cut that section off from canvas, eliminate all noises (white space background), add small padding, center the image before feed through the model.
 This would help eliminate issue with canvas/ digit area ratio or even mismatch between width and height.

 * **Small screens:** Currently, the CSS format in this project is working only on screens that are larger than 13".
-Future developement would needs to use `@media ` query to adjust elements to work well with smaller screens like that of tablets or cellphones.
+Future developement would needs to use `@media ` query to adjust elements to work well with smaller screens like those of tablets or cellphones.

 ## 9. How to use this repository
 * Clone the repository down to local PC.
 * If running on local PC without using Docker Containers:
     * Create new environment and install modules/ packages needed from **requirements.txt**.
     * Activate the environment, go to **Docker Master**, then to **convnn**.
-    * In the **application.py** file, delete `host=0.0.0.0`, save the file.
+    * In the **application.py** file, delete `host='0.0.0.0'`, save the file.
     * When Flask "mini-server" is up and running, program is accessed via `http://127.0.0.1:5000/` (default flask).
 * If running by Docker Container:
     * Go to **Docker Master**.
-    * No need to delete `host=0.0.0.0`.
+    * No need to delete `host='0.0.0.0'`.
     * Run command `docker-compose up -d --build`.
-    * Since Docker **nginx** is configured to reroute port 80 to localhost, program can be accessed thru web browser with simple address `localhost`.
+    * Since Docker **nginx** is configured to re-route port 80 to localhost, program can be accessed thru web browser with simple address `localhost` without specified port.